launching a model

 To set rates

-Flight modes can be linked to rates.
 The screenshot below shows the Ailerons mix.
 If FM1 is active, the rate is 50%.
 For FM2, the rates is 75%.
 For all other flight modes, the rate is the default 90%.
-For safety, the default value should always provide sufficient control of the model - never set it to zero!

 FM dependent rates